forwinder15/learndiesels/content/posts/2020-09-30--is-diesel-flammable/index.md

 It will still cause a fire and should be stored in a proper container following OSHA guidelines and the Department of Labor.

-## Can You Light Diesel fuel with a Lighter
+## Can You Light Diesel fuel with a Lighter?

 Yes, you can.
 But you will need the fuel temperature to be above the flashpoint.
 The fuel will begin to give off flammable diesel fumes.
 After that, it will ignite with a spark or flame.